Eleven-Trading/TradeNote/README.md

 # The project
 ## About
 There are numerous great and very powerful trading journals out there.
-However, most of these tools are very limited in terms of control and customisations (data control, privacy, UI&UX customization, etc.).
-Moreover, I was missing some essential features for improving my day trading, like having a diary or taking and annotating screenshots.
+However, I wanted to build a journal for traders who care about data security and privacy but also for individuals that need simplicity and flexibility.

 By creating and sharing TradeNote as an open source project, I hope to help other days traders like myself store, discover and recollect trade patterns so they can become and remain consistent and profitable traders.